vanja-obradovic/postcss-clampwind/README.md

 ### Use Tailwind breakpoint modifiers

-Clamp values within a specific range by using Tailwind breakpoint modifiers.
+Use the native Tailwind syntax to clamp values within a specific range by using breakpoint modifiers.

 ```html
 <div class="md:max-lg:text-[clamp(16px,50px)]"></div>